SamGowland/Gowla-Macro-Boards/README.md

 Designed to make RGB lighting as easy as possible and add support for an optional rotary encoder (Alps EC11)

 On sale now through the [Variations eBay Page](http://www.ebay.co.uk/itm/164521787563)

+eRGB is backwards compatible with V1 firmware, <b> you maybe recieve an eRGB board if you order pcb only </b>.
+These can be assembled as V1s or with the additional features.

 <p align="center">
   <img src="/Images/eRGB2.jpg" height="200">